5-Minute Balsamic Vinaigrette (Extra Easy!)

-I love the simplicity of a vinaigrette and how it can elevate anything!
+I love the simplicity of a vinaigrette or dressing and how it can elevate anything!

-From a classic green salad to a hearty chicken dinner – this healthy, easy balsamic vinaigrette recipe brings a flavor lift to any dish.
+From a classic green salad to a hearty chicken dinner – this healthy, easy balsamic dressing recipe brings a flavor lift to any dish.

-Delicious homemade dressings don’t have to be complicated.
+Delicious homemade dressings don’t have to be complicated — take this 3 ingredient homemade pesto vinaigrette, for example!

 why it’s worth making your own salad dressing at home

-- One of the best parts about making your own vinaigrette is that you can adjust the flavors to your palette.
+- One of the best parts about making your own healthy salad dressing recipe is that you can adjust the flavors to your palette.

 - You also have full control over the quality of ingredients used – including the type of oil and any added sugar or sweeteners.